cemvarol/AZ-304-Labs/Lab-04/Lab-04.md

 #### Task 3:  Configure Azure AD Connect

+On the Remote Desktop Session where you installed AD Connect,

 1. Double-Click the **Azure Ad Connect** to configure the settings of Azure AD Connect.

 1. On the **Welcome to Azure AD Connect** step, click **Configure**